STIR-IT-UP - Vol. 13

 Tracie Weir

-As the managing editor for inPAINT magazine, one of the questions I get asked most often is “How do you choose who you’re going to feature in a story?”
+As the managing editor for inPAINT magazine, one of the questions I often get asked is “How do you choose who you’re going to feature in a story?”

 Social media: I follow a number of paint-related Facebook groups and Instagram pros.
 Again, I’m looking for pros with skills in given areas, as well as trying to spot trends.
 If I see an impressive piece of work or read a strong comment, I copy it and retain it for my files.